-Today’s freebie recipe proves that you don’t need oil (or butter) to make bomb diggity food.
-Try this out and you will think about oil-free cooking in a whole new way.
+Today’s recipe proves that you don’t need oil (or butter) to make bomb diggity food.
+Try this out and you’ll think about oil-free cooking in a whole new way.

 Plant Based Roasted Garlic Sour Cream Mashed Potatoes and Celery Root (no oil, no butter, no problem)